cigoic/go_public/README.md

 Public repository for Go source files

 Folders:

-  alg  - Examples for Data Structures and Algorithms in Go
+	alg 			- Examples of Data Structures and Algorithms in Go machine_learning	- Examples of Machine Learning with Go